 At the moment, we can only accept submissions in English, German and Greek but we hope to be able to provide editing for other European languages in the future.
-All submissions will undergo an editing process which includes comments, suggestions and copy-editing.
+All submissions will undergo an editing process which includes comments, suggestions and basic copy-editing.

 Please don’t hesitate to contact us with any queries you might have.